OpenTechSchool/www.opentechschool.org/brussels/index.md

 tagline: "Where knowledge is brewed"
 rss_feed: brussels
 meetupcom_group: opentechschool-brussels
 about: "Brussels is known as the center of European politics.
-There is more! "
+There is more!
+With OpenTechSchool we want to offer free course about new technologies for all citizens."
 ---

 <h2 style="margin: 0 0 50px 50px;">Team Brussels</h2>